 Trump’s decision last week to impose steel and aluminium tariffs on the European Union provoked a strong response from Brussels.
 Jean-Claude Juncker, EU Commission president, tweeted, ‘It’s a bad day for world trade.
 US leaves us no choice but to proceed with a WTO dispute settlement case and the imposition of additional duties on a number of US imports.’
 French President Emmanuel Macron went further, saying, ‘This decision is not only unlawful but it is a mistake in many respects.
 Economic nationalism leads to war.’

-The US is also subverting the functioning of the global trade system in other, more indirect ways that have attracted far less attention.
-One is Washington's undermining of the process to fill vacancies on the World Trade Organisation's appellate body.
-The AB, which functions as the WTO's de facto court of appeals, is composed of seven members.
+The US is also undermining the functioning of the global trade system in other, more indirect ways that have attracted far less attention.
+One is the US’s undermining of the process to fill vacancies on the World Trade Organisation’s appellate body.
+The AB, which functions as the WTO’s de facto court of appeals, is composed of seven members.
 However, only four are currently in office.
 The stalemate over nominations could have alarming consequences.

 The term of Shree Baboo Chekitan Servansing, one of the body’s remaining members, runs out in September 2018.
 Officials at the WTO worry that the EU’s dispute settlement is unlikely to have been dealt with by then, and that if the US continues to block new nominations and there is an appeal on the decision, the organisation will be left unable to address the appeal.
 ‘Ultimately, we will not be able to effectively restrain unilateralism and protectionism,’ said Zhang.